qqqlab/madflight-docs/docs/Developer-Guide.md

 ## Threads / Tasks / Interrupts

-_madflight_ uses the following threads / tasks / interrupts:
+_madflight_ uses FreeRTOS, and uses the following threads / tasks / interrupts:

 |Priority|Description|
 |-|-|
-highest | IMU interrupt, which wakes up imu_loop() task high| imu_loop() task low| loop() and blackbox tasks lowest| idle task
+highest | IMU interrupt, which wakes up imu_loop() task high| imu_loop() task low| loop() task and blackbox task lowest| idle task

 The [BB] blackbox SDCARD logging module is thread-safe, and runs as a separate task so that slow SDCARD operations do not block other tasks.